-America's Cup key managers turn whistleblowers
+ACE/Team NZ allegations: America's Cup key managers turn whistleblowers

 Mayo & Calder were contracted to work for ACE, reporting directly to Grant Dalton, who is chief executive of both ACE and Emirates Team New Zealand, the defender of The America's Cup, which will be raced next year.

-This week's suspension of funding followed earlier claims by Dalton that the team had uncovered "informants" within the organisation who had made "entirely incorrect" allegations which had forced MBIE to investigate "despite our belief that the motives of the informants were extremely suspect."
+This week's suspension of funding followed earlier claims by Dalton that the team had uncovered "informants" within the organisation who had made "entirely incorrect" allegations which had forced MBIE to investigate "despite our belief that the motives of the informants were extremely suspect".

 Numerous calls by BusinessDesk to a range of highly placed observers to The America's Cup process point to a serious falling out between the Mayo & Calder team and Dalton, who is legendary for his competitiveness and demands for intense loyalty, and whose pursuit of The America's Cup goes back to the early 2000s.